dannsam/xenko-docs/manual/scripts/public-properties-and-fields.md

 >	}
 >}
 >```
+>If you want to include code like this, hide it so it Game Studio doesn't display it (see below).

-## Hide properties in the property grid
+## Hide properties or fields in the property grid

 If you don't want Game Studio to show a property in the property grid, you can: